 12:20 – 13:00 | Tour Operator & Travel Sales Track

-The Critical Success Factors in a Data-Driven Sales World
+The Critical Success Factors in a Data- and AI-Driven Sales World

 In an increasingly data-driven sales landscape, the success of travel providers hinges on their ability to leverage customer data to craft personalised offers from initial contact to booking.
 This session will use practical examples to highlight the customer-relevant information available throughout the customer journey, how it can be meaningfully bundled and interpreted, and how this can be used to create market- and customer-oriented product logic.
 The panellists will discuss the organisational and technical factors that determine whether data is simply collected for sales purposes, or whether it is translated into improved conversion rates, margins, and customer satisfaction.